jeffreysorgen/golf-club-sensors/activity.md

 [<-- back to README.md](README.md)
 # To Do:
+Previous page is about setting up the Accelerometer, physically, and with the IDE, so that it performs as expected.
+Goal was to basically create on/off states, and used Ready/Resting/Timeout threshold states.
+Before moving forward to BLE (and then the Gyroscope) be sure to finish creating the Sketch 100% as planned.
+Document the code.
+Document what's displayed in the resulting Serial Monitor screen.
+The phase is done when I can show the results as expected.
+Holding the golf club in the ready position shows all the readings (currently the acc only) streaming through.
+Swinging the club around won't set it into a Resting state if it's not really there, because the threshold has been set up to prevent it.
+But once it has been placed in Resting state, it changes to Timeout state, and checks for state change only every 30 seconds.
+When it finds it, the process repeats!

 #### _Note: Add this somewhere:_
 - Create an _interval_ of 10ms prior to the reading, using `millis()` not `delay()`.
 This would sample 100 per second.